Biden administration OKs Washington state counties for disaster-relief aid for wildfires

 The Biden administration has approved Washington state’s Major Disaster Declaration request for nine counties and two tribes in Eastern Washington that were affected by wildfires last year.

 The approval comes after Sens.
-Maria Cantwell and Patty Murray wrote Biden asking that he do what President Trump refused to do: approve federal assistance for the areas affected by the fires.
+Maria Cantwell and Patty Murray wrote President Joe Biden asking that he do what President Donald Trump refused to do: approve federal assistance for the areas affected by the fires.

-In a letter to Biden, the senators asked that he approve Gov. Jay Inslee’s request for wildfire disaster aid; a request that went ignored by the Trump administration for months.

 The September fires devastated the town of Malden, a rural community in Whitman County, destroying 80% of its homes and forcing the evacuation of people who are without federal aid, according to the senators.
 An estimated 626,982 acres burned throughout a five-day period, also ravaging Pine City.